 What is it?

-PreSonus produce three different mid/nearfield monitor ranges incorporating various interesting features like co-axial drivers (Sceptre) and ribbon tweeters (R-Series).
+PreSonus produce three different mid/nearfield studio monitor ranges incorporating various interesting features like co-axial drivers (Sceptre) and ribbon tweeters (R-Series).

 But their most traditional design, Eris, is actually their most successful, and sports a slotted front port, woven woofer and silk dome tweeter.
 The range first appeared in 2013 and the original E8 scored a respectable 4/5 in our review with particular mention for its tone-shaping options, volume and bass delivery.

 The whole range has now received an overhaul and, although visually similar, it has both obvious and subtle differences.
 We have the 8” model (E8XT) for review and the most striking difference is its new EBM tweeter waveguide.
 This dominates the top third of the front baffle and contributes to the box being a couple of centimetres taller.

 The new elliptical boundary-modelled design is the work of WorxAudio’s Hugh Sarvis who also contributed much to their R-Series monitors and CDL reinforcement speakers.
 Its broad shape delivers a wide horizontal dispersion (100 degrees) and narrower vertical dispersion (60 degrees).

 The horizontal width is very obvious when you first sit in front of them, and although the vertical dispersion is clearly narrower, We didn’t really struggle to find a sweet spot.

 This is particularly good news when it comes to slightly larger monitors as you’re more likely to be a bit further away or in a bigger space, or a combination of both.
 It’s also handy for group listening or tracking situations.